 Customize look & feel of custom fields

-The second step in configuring a connected custom field consists in setting up how the data retrieved from an external source will be displayed in your Jira issue.
+The second step in configuring a connected custom field consists in setting up how the data retrieved from an external source will be displayed in your Jira work item.

 Once this choice has been made during the first configuration of your field, it cannot be modified.
 Please make sure that you know the differences between types.